Timashevsk: History

 It was founded in 1794 and was granted town status in 1966.

 On August 17, 1942, 21 Jews were shot in the sovkhoze "Timachevets".
 Seven other Jews were arrested in the hamlet Proletary and taken to there in order to be killed.
 According to the Extraordinary Soviet Commission, 75 Jews were shot in August 1942 in this location by an Einsatzgruppen.

 Administrative and municipal status

-Within the framework of administrative divisions, Timashevsk serves as the administrative center of Timashevsky District.
+Within the framework of administrative divisions, Timashyovsk serves as the administrative center of Timashevsky District.
 As an administrative division, it is, together with one rural locality (the settlement of Kirpichny), incorporated within Timashevsky District as the Town of Timashevsk.
-As a municipal division, the Town of Timashevsk is incorporated within Timashevsky Municipal District as Timashevskoe Urban Settlement.
+As a municipal division, the Town of Timashyovsk is incorporated within Timashevsky Municipal District as Timashevskoe Urban Settlement.